-On November 4, 2005, Khadr was charged with Conspiracy for joining an enterprise of persons who shared a common criminal purpose and conspired with Osama bin Laden and various other members of the al Qaeda organization to commit several war crimes like attacking civilians, attacking civilian objects, murder by an unprivileged belligerent, destruction of property by an unprivileged belligerent, and terrorism.
+On November 4, 2005, Khadr was charged with Conspiracy for joining an enterprise of persons who shared a common criminal purpose and conspired with Osama bin Laden and various other members of the al Qaeda organisation to commit several war crimes like attacking civilians, attacking civilian objects, murder by an unprivileged belligerent, destruction of property by an unprivileged belligerent, and terrorism.

-Moreover Khadr is indicted for the murder of Sergeant First Class Christopher Speer and attempted murder of US military personnel by planting the improvised explosive devices in the ground where U.S. troops were expected to be travelling.
+Moreover, Khadr is indicted for the murder of Sergeant First Class Christopher Speer and attempted murder of US military personnel by planting the improvised explosive devices in the ground where U.S. troops were expected to be travelling.

 Finally, Khadr is accused of intentionally aiding the enemy, Al Qaeda, in the context of and associated with an armed conflict.

-On 10 and 11 January 2006, pre-trial hearings took place, even though there is a pending Supreme Court case regarding the legality of the trials before the military commissions (cf. Salim Ahmed Hamdan in "related cases").
+On 10 and 11 January 2006, pre-trial hearings took place, even though there was a pending Supreme Court case regarding the legality of the trials before the military commissions (cf. Salim Ahmed Hamdan in "related cases").

 A lawsuit brought by Khadr and Hamdan (see "related cases") to challenge the legality of their trials by a military commission was rejected by the US Supreme Court on 30 April 2007.

 Under the new 2006 Military Commissions Act, coerced testimony is allowed and no one subject to such trials "may invoke Geneva Conventions as a source of rights."